coderlemon17/MyCheatSheets/Learn/ML_UCB/ML_UCB.md

 - `the red one is the fitting function, ane the blue is the truth`:
     - When `l` is **small**, the fitting function tends to be **less smooth**
         - Kernel K is more sensitive to $(x-x')^2$
+    - $\sigma_f$ controls the vertical variation of functions drawn from the GP
 - One way to set this parameters is to do *cross validation*.

 ## Noisy GP Regression